 Let’s take another example.
-Soldiers in war situations take drugs to be able to deal with the horrific situations they were confronted with.
-For example, in WWII many German soldiers used crystal meth (also in a form they named ‘tank-chocolate’) or many America soldiers in Vietnam used heroin.
-Still, when they returned home the great majority of them did not have an addiction problem
+Soldiers in war situations take drugs to be able to deal with the horrific situations they are confronted with.
+For example, in WWII many German soldiers used crystal meth or many America soldiers in the Vietnam war used heroin.
+Still, when they returned home the great majority of them did not have an addiction problem.

 Let’s have a look at a third myth: addicts are different.
 They are weak people without any will power and they would just need to pull themselves together.
 Wrong!
 They are people like you and I.

-If you suffer from an addiction you don’t need to feel different.
+If you suffer from an addiction there is no need to feel different.
 The addiction is just a symptom of an underlying psychological problem or issue.
 And honestly, we all have some problems or issues and but not for everyone these result in an addiction.
 In fact, the symptoms of psychological problems are different for everyone.
-For some the symptom might be an allergy, a dermatitis, depression or anxiety, IBS (Irritable Bowel Syndrome, link), a chronic headache or migraines.
+For some the symptom might be an allergy, a dermatitis, depression or anxiety, IBS (Irritable Bowel Syndrome), a chronic headache or migraines.
 Nobody would conclude that you don’t have will power because you suffer from a psychosomatic skin issue.
-So, I would encourage everyone to stop judging people with addictions.
+So, I think it is important to stop judging people with addictions.
 They are not addicted out of a personal choice.
-It is just a manifestation of an underlying issue.
+Their addiction is just a manifestation of an underlying issue.

 If you would like to talk to me and find out more about my therapy, don’t hesitate and book your free discovery call today.